anl13/animal_papers/README.md

 </table>
 <br>

-Last updated in Feb 2024
+Last updated in Mar 2024
 <br>

 This repository is inspired by [Cat Papers](https://github.com/junyanz/CatPapers) with some code borrowed from it.
 Paper and project signs are taken from [http://kesen.realtimerendering.com/](http://kesen.realtimerendering.com/).